-Tim is a tenured Associate Professor and the Academic Director of the Dutch Part-time MSc-BA program at TIAS School for Business and Society at the Tilburg University.
+Tim is a tenured Associate Professor and the Academic Director of the Dutch Part-time MSc in business administration at TIAS School for Business and Society at the Tilburg University.
 He is also the chairman of the board of examiners of TIAS.
-Moreover, Tim is developing blended (a combination of online and in-class) courses, and lecturing on research methods and quantitative methods, academic writing, publishing, survey development, multi-variate analyses etc. Furthermore, Tim is supervising multiple PhD candidates.
+Moreover, Tim is developing blended (a combination of online and in-class) courses, and lecturing on research methods, quantitative methods, academic writing, analytical skills, publishing, survey development, multi-variate analyses etc. Furthermore, Tim is supervising multiple PhD candidates.
 In his previous function as division director of the PhD programs he has developed a system to monitor the progress of external PhD candidates.

 Previously he worked as a senior scientific researcher on a project funded by the national science foundation (NWO-TOP).
 The project aims to identify success factors of entrepreneurship and is called: “High Performance in the Networked Creative Industry: The role of ambition and collaboration.” at Tilburg University, in the School of Economics and Management.

 Tim obtained his PhD from Eindhoven University of Technology in the Department of Industrial Engineering and Innovation Sciences with this dissertation: Collaboration and You: The Performance Implications and the Antecedents of Diversity in Inter-Organizational Relations Portfolios.
 My dissertation can be downloaded here: Collaboration and You.
 A managerial summery can be found here.
 For more info on Tim and this research see this TV interview in Brazil on Youtube.